 Discover indicators

 Let’s set our health atlas.
-For this example, we are going to use the
+For this example we will use the Chicago

 ha_set("chicagohealthatlas.org")

-If at anytime, we need to check which health atlas we are using, we
+If we need to check which health atlas we are using, we can use

 .